ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_has_characteristic_change %}
 Analyst determination of whether or not property had an incorrect characteristic at time of sale.

-Split between yes_major, yes_minor, and no.
+Possible values for this variable are:

+- `yes_major`: Major characteristic change
+- `yes_minor`: Minor characteristic change
+- `no`: No characteristic change
 {% enddocs %}

 ## has_class_change